tamsanh/scala-cobol-interpreter/readme.md

     [Column Name] (Persistent|Persist|Non-Empty|NonEmpty):Optional

 ##### Persistent
-Persistent carries column data over, and doesn't reset it when a new row is read from the parser.
+`Persistent` carries column data over, and doesn't reset it when a new row is read from the parser.
 This is useful if you have a field that only shows up occasionally, but you want its data to be associated with all the other ones.

 ##### Non-Empty
-The row will only be written of the field labeled as Non-Empty is not empty.
+The row will only be written of the field labeled as `Non-Empty` is not empty.
 This is helpful when you have a Switch Case that you don't want to write out, but still want to parse and persist.
-Just label a field in the other switch case as needing to be non-empty before you write.
+Just label a field in the other switch case as needing to be non-empty before you write. **Caution:** Other fields which you may be interested in will not be written if an empty value appears for this field.
+You might be able to protect that data with `persist`, but it can still be overwritten in the next set of data.

 #### Occurs Note and Rectangularization
-Any columns in an Occurs block will likely have slightly more data than other expressions.
+Any columns in an `Occurs` block will likely have slightly more data than other expressions.
 What the writer will do is, for any Column that contains less data than any other Column, it will extend the shorter column to match the size of the longer one.
 For example, for a given cobol byte set, if there is only 1 field designating a store code and 1 field designating a store date, but 3 fields designating 3 delivery times for that single day, the writer will multiply those single fields to match the length of the delivery times field, and then writer 3 separate rows where all of the values of the Store code and Date are the same, but the 3 delivery times are different.
 Refer to the examples for a more concrete example of this.

 ## Examples
 A StoreDeliveryTable example can be found in `src/com/tam/cobol_interpreter/examples`.